Digital chain in ecommerce 2019

 Just in March 2018, Instagram introduced the shoppable post option, which facilitated the purchase of the product directly from the app.

-Instagram Check out – how does it work?
+Instagram Shopping.
+How does it work?

 When you see a product that you love, you can now buy it without leaving the app.
 Social commerce has never been so easy!

-Instagram Checkout – Simple.
+Instagram Shopping – Simple.
 Convenient.
 User friendly.

 Investment in the digitization of sales and service processes in B2B